 Maybe we’re just being old-fashioned, but hitting someone with your car is unlikely to be the start of a blossoming romance.
 Hopefully this learner’s still taking the bus while she works on her concentration skills!

 If you’re curious about the average number of tests people take before passing, or whether you’re more likely to pass on your second attempt, it’s not as straightforward as you might think.
 No need to worry about beating the statistics, then!
 And if you’d like tips, check out the top 5 ways to impress your driving examiner.

 If you are fretting—just take a look around.
 All the vehicles on the road and all those parked cars belong to people who have been in your exact situation.
 Passing your driving test is like a right of passage.
 Pretty much everyone’s done it, or will do it someday.
 Trust us, your test experience won’t be a horror story!
-If you want to avoid a horror story after you’ve passed, however, you’ll want to check our young driver insurance guide to make sure you’re covered to drive!
+If you want to any issues after you’ve passed, however, you’ll want to check our young driver insurance guide to make sure you’re covered to drive!
+For more excruciating driving stories, check out our list of shocking driving records.

 To stay up to date with the latest driving news and tips, keep checking in with the PassMeFast Blog!